 NZ Gazette 1908 p 621 vests the land in trust in the Mount Somers Road Board.
 Through this vesting and subsequent local government reorganisation, the land is now vested in Ashburton District Council.
+The land was classified in 2024

 No formal occupation recorded.